sowbh/customer-conversion-prediction/README.md

 subscribe to the insurance.

 Data:
-The historical sales data is available as a train.csv file or click the below link, https://drive.google.com/file/d/1BJ_Q8Q-kDRisAQyLltBQggeb0QmdWGZy/view
+The historical sales data is available as a train.csv file or click the link, https://drive.google.com/file/d/1BJ_Q8Q-kDRisAQyLltBQggeb0QmdWGZy/view

 Features: